Follow in the footsteps of the famous naturalist, Charles Darwin, who walked this popular track in 1836

 This walk starts from the beautiful Wilson park in Wentworth falls.

-The path is well made and solid.
-Its an easy grade with a lot of boardwalks and small bridges for safe and easy bridge crossings.
+This walk is a fairly easy grade with a lot of boardwalks and small bridges for safe and easy bridge crossings.

 Buffy has learnt the best way to deal with these horrid metal staircases is quickly!

-The river is beautiful and refreshing in the early afternoon sunlight.
+The river is a beautiful place to hang out in the early afternoon.

 A few steps take you down to this nice cool little resting spot under the cliff hang complete with its own little waterfall.